MasterChef production to leave London for first time since 2001

 The news comes as the corporation and the producers of MasterChef, Shine TV, have agreed a multi-series, six-year deal for the MasterChef titles on the BBC as of 2022.

-Forming part of the BBC’s Across the UK plans, announced early last year, all series of MasterChef will be made at a new studio complex in the Digbeth area of Birmingham from 2024.
+Forming part of the BBC’s Across the UK plans, announced early last year, all series of MasterChef will be made at Digbeth Loc Studios, a new complex founded by Steven Knight, the creator of Peaky Blinders.

 These will include the original BBC One series as well as its professional, celebrity and junior spin-offs, plus any festive editions of the programme.